tarstutorials/vrsensorint/docs/_sources/content/m2/unity_vr.rst.txt

   :width: 800
   :alt: An image of the XR Interaction Manager component.

 Also included in the *Complete XR Origin Set Up Variant* is another empty child object called *XR Interaction Manager*.
 This object has a script attached to it that shares its name.
 This script essentially marks the object that it's attached to as an interactor object.
 In this case, since the *XR Interaction Manager* is a child object of the *Complete XR Origin Set Up Variant*, this property is extended to it.
-What this does is lets the player perform specified VR interactions like grabbing or climbing on specified interactable objects.
+This lets the player perfom specified VR interactions like grabbing or climbing on specified interactable objects.
 If you want another object to be an interactor, you can simply add this script as a component to that object as well.
 For most basic VR projects, the player character is the only interactor, and every other usable object is an interactable.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Action Availability - Input Action Manager